imppeldown/stats220/index.md

 ##### **Is this meme funny though?**
 The meme features images from the following links to their respective websites:
   - An image of [*Ryan Bridge*](https://www.magic.co.nz/home/archivedtalk/on-demand/the-am-show/2018/10/jacinda-ardern-s-petrol-price-crusade-a--hypocrisy--ryan-bridge-/_jcr_content/image.dynimg.1280.q75.jpg/v1540420153517/amshow-ryan-bridge-1120.jpg) who almost made Jacinda struggle for words when questioning about rising fuel prices
-  - An image from Futurama of a [*happy mob*](https://static1.moviewebimages.com/wordpress/wp-content/uploads/2022/02/Futurama-Bender-Cheers.jpg)
+  - An image from Futurama(Futurama because im psyched they are back babyy!!) of a [*happy mob*](https://static1.moviewebimages.com/wordpress/wp-content/uploads/2022/02/Futurama-Bender-Cheers.jpg)
   - An image from The Simpsons of an [*angry mob*](https://a57.foxnews.com/static.foxnews.com/foxnews.com/content/uploads/2018/09/1024/512/Springfield-Angry-Mob.jpg?ve=1&tl=1)
   - An image of a [*sad Jacinda*](https://www.abc.net.au/news/image/10929894-3x2-940x627.jpg)
   - An image of [*fuel price*](https://www.newstalkzb.co.nz/media/1mpfbtfz/petrol-prices-in-auckland.jpg?mode=crop&rnd=132917444785170000&height=379&width=675&quality=80&scale=both) at Z energy NZ